jenessagordon/address-book/README.md

 - As a user, I want to be able to save my entire address book to a file.
 - As a user, I want to be able to load my address book from the file and resume exactly where I left off at some earlier time.

+# Instructions for Grader

+- You can generate the first required event by:
+  - adding the desired information to the text fields labelled "Full name:", "Address:", "Phone number:", "Email:", "Birthday:", "Today's date:", "Location met:", and "Category that is one of 'family', 'friend', 'work', or 'other':", then
+  - clicking the button labelled "Add Contact".
+- You can generate the second required event by:
+  - entering the exact full name of the contact you wish to remove into the text field labelled "Delete the contact with the following full name: (press enter)", then
+  - pressing the Enter key on the keyboard.
+- You can locate my visual component by clicking the button labelled "Save Address Book".
+A dialog will open which displays my visual component.
+You can close this dialog by clicking the button labelled "OK".
+- You can save the state of my application by clicking the button labelled "Save Address Book".
+- You can reload the state of my application by:
+  - running the application from the GUI class, then
+  - clicking the button labelled "Load Address Book".
+Note that in order to notice this button's behaviour, the loaded address book needs to be different than the address book already displayed in the view panel on the right side of the window.